-The assessment criteria specify the standard that a learner must meet to demonstrate that a learning outcome has been achieved.
+Assessment criteria specify the standard required by the learner to achieve each learning outcome.

-Unit content [Units 4-8 only]
+Unit content (Units 4-8 only)

 The information below shows how the unit content is structured and gives the terminology used to explain the different components within the content.